-Every day Global Citizens encounter an overwhelming host of genre and sub-genre, emergent semantic triangles, evolving semiotic trinity.
-Embodying philosophy, incorporating active engagement, this book addresses the political-economy and cultural-politics of diverse domains.
-Challenging daily drama, performative dharma, twenty-four analysts from thirteen countries present current issues in Anthropology, Architecture, Dance, Feminism, Film, Health, Law, Management, Medicine, Music, Politics, Pharmaceuticals, Sociology, Sustainability Education and Urban Development.
+Every day, global citizens encounter an overwhelming host of genres and sub-genres, emergent semantic triangles, evolving semiotic trinity.
+Embodying philosophy, incorporating active engagement, this book addresses the political economy and cultural politics of diverse domains.
+Challenging daily drama and performative dharma, 24 analysts from 13 countries present current issues in Anthropology, Architecture, Dance, Feminism, Film, Health, Law, Management, Medicine, Music, Politics, Pharmaceuticals, Sociology, Sustainability Education, and Urban Development.

 Dr Maureen Ellis